 You could be interested in starting some home improvements to add value for your sale or rental, or perhaps just to make it a nice place to live for yourself and maybe your family.

 However, home improvements can be a big expense, which needs to be paid for somehow.
-One of the biggest questions you may ask as you plan any home renovation is how to pay for it.
+One of the biggest questions you may ask as you plan any home renovation is how to pay for home improvements.

 Home Improvement Facts and Stats